extragoodlabs/jumpwire/README.md

 ### Docker

-We provide a bundle version of the proxy and a Postgres database using `docker-compose`.
+We provide a bundled version of the proxy and a Postgres database using `docker-compose`.
 You can use your custom config or the one we provide.
 The `docker-compose.yaml` uses the local Dockerfile and will build a local instance from source.
 Use this for local development or to grab the latest local changes.